 Flax processing, spinning, weaving & natural dyeing with Susie Gillespie

 Susie’s workshop and studio are set in the orchards of a 15th Century cider farm in South Devon .
-It is the perfect place for you to relax and be inspired on this 5 day Residential Creative Textile Course.
+It is the perfect place for you to relax and be inspired on this 5 day Residential Creative Textile Course and Holiday.

 You can relax during the evenings by bringing along your own knitting, crochet and sewing project and share your ideas with the other students.
 Or take the opportunity to explore the beaches, countryside and river estuaries of South Devon recording what you find in sketches, photographs and found items and return to the studio to incorporate your ideas into your woven art work.